gatk-workflows/broad-prod-wgs-germline-snps-indels/README.md

 - Summary Metrics

 ### Software version requirements :
-- GATK 4.beta.3 or later
+- GATK 4.beta.5 or later for PairedSingleSampleWF.
+GATK4.0.1.0 or later for JointGenotypingWf.
 - Picard 2.x
 - Samtools (see gotc docker)
 - Python 2.7

 Cromwell version support
-- Successfully tested on v29
+- Successfully tested on v31
 - Does not work on versions < v23 due to output syntax